hmchen47/DataScience/ML/MLNN-Hinton/14-DBNsRBM.md

     + a sample w/ that probability = $s_i^1$, an unbiased estimate of the derivative
     + plugging in $s_i^1$ on the first line of the learning rule
     + repeating the process to substitute $p_i$
-    + becoming a RBM learning rule
+    + becoming an RBM learning rule

   + learning w/ all the weights tied together (middle left diagram = middle diagram)
-    + exactly equivalent to learning a RBM
+    + exactly equivalent to learning an RBM
     + thinking of the symmetric connections as a shorthand notation for an infinite directed net w/ tied weights
   + using CD1 as a shortcut instead, ought to use maximum likelihood learning
   + freezing the first layer of weights in both directions and learning the remaining weights (still tie together)